Kraften-Development/DiscordStaffPortal/README.md

 This is a Next.JS application that allows users to apply for staff positions on a Discord server and for current staff members to review, deny, and accept applications through an online portal.

+## About DiscordStaffPortal

+DiscordStaffPortal is a comprehensive solution for managing staff applications on Discord servers.
+It provides a user-friendly interface for users to apply for staff positions, and a convenient way for current staff members to review, deny, and accept applications.

+Built with Next.JS, Prisma, and the Discord API, DiscordStaffPortal offers a robust and reliable platform for managing staff applications.
+The application is designed to be deployed on a Node.js environment, making it easy to integrate into your existing Discord server.

+With DiscordStaffPortal, you can streamline your staff application process, reduce administrative workload, and improve communication between staff members and applicants.
+Whether you're a small community or a large organization, DiscordStaffPortal is the perfect solution for managing your staff applications.

+Join us on this journey of building a complete solution for managing staff applications and improve the overall experience for users and staff members.

 ## Technologies used

 - Next.JS